315+ Telescopes Ranked

 The Celestron PowerSeeker 50AZ comes with 4 eyepieces: 20mm, 14mm, and 4mm Huygens oculars (providing 30x, 50x, and 150x, respectively) and a 1.5x image-erecting eyepiece that flips the image right-side up.
 Along with that, the scope features a 3x Barlow lens and a 90-degree star diagonal to make viewing through the eyepiece more comfortable.

-The finderscope on the 50AZ – as with all the PowerSeekers – is a plastic-bodied, plastic lens 5×24 unit.
-Not only are the views through the finder quite dim and less-than-sharp, but the cheap bracket is poorly made and makes it somewhat difficult to align with the scope.
-However, while it is very poor quality, the 5×24 finder does suffice for aiming the 50AZ – barely.
+The finderscope on the 50AZ—as with all the PowerSeekers—is a plastic-bodied, plastic lens 5×24 unit.
+Not only are the views through the finder quite dim and less-than-sharp, but the cheap bracket is poorly made and makes it somewhat difficult for me to align with the scope.
+However, while it is very poor quality, I actually believe that the 5×24 finder suffices for aiming the 50AZ—just barely.

-Overall, the inexpensive accessories included with the telescope make the observing experience more difficult and frustrating than it should be.
-Replacing them—which would again require getting a hybrid diagonal and 1.25” eyepieces, as well as perhaps a better finderscope—would cost several times more than what the scope is worth.
+Overall, the inexpensive accessories included with the telescope make the observing experience more difficult and frustrating for me than it should be.
+Replacing them—which would again require getting a hybrid diagonal and 1.25” eyepieces, as well as perhaps a better finderscope—costs several times more than what the scope is worth.
+I’d never do that.

 A Garbage Mount